-IAIA awards are given annually in the following categories.
-Nominations for the 2017 IAIA awards were accepted through 18 September 2016 and winners will be announced soon.
+IAIA Awards are given annually in the following categories.
+Nominations for the 2024 Awards are invited through 15 September 2023.
+View previous award winners below.

 Global Award Presented to a leading individual or institution that has made a substantial contribution to impact assessment practice, management, or policy at a global scale.

 Corporate Initiative Award Presented to a private or public sector company for a specific activity or project that has made a notable contribution to responsible development practice through the application of impact assessment.